Sustainable Elgin Community Grant

 In addition to the required reporting metrics, applicants are encouraged to define their own measure of success in question #6 of the application.
 You can tell your story through numbers, stories, photos, or video.
-This could mean calculating the greenhouse gases avoided when individuals biked instead of driving their cars to an event or asking attendees at an event to complete a pre- and post- survey to identify increased knowledge on a topic.
+As an example, this could mean calculating and/or identifying the greenhouse gases avoided when individuals biked instead of driving their cars to an event or asking attendees at an event to complete a pre- and post- survey to identify increased knowledge on a topic.
 The Commission can guide you to determine what information to collect.
 Final reimbursement will not be made until this information has been received.
 Let us know if you would like assistance in measuring your impact.

-Sustainable Elgin Community Grant Program Scoring Rubric - Downloadable PDF
+Sustainable Elgin Community Grant Program Scoring Rubric (Link to Downloadable PDF)

 1. Project Summary: Maximum 5 points

 |Project is clearly defined, addresses a community need and is achievable.|

 Timeline and work plan is detailed enough to produce the proposed deliverables.

 Project aligns to at least one of the identified goals of the Elgin Sustainability Commission.

 |Project proposal is either clearly defined, addresses a need in the community, or is achievable but not all three.|

 Timeline and/or work plan leave some questions about project deliverables, or ability to implement the project.